The Morning Briefing: Tough Luck, Haters — The Glorious Warthog Gets Another Reprieve

 Every grunt's favorite Cold War leftover piece of close air support, it seems, is getting a few more years of active service.
 On Monday, the Secretary of the Air Force announced, with a nod to the Secretary of War, that the great A-10 Thunderbolt II, better known as the Warthog, will have its service life extended until at least 2030.

 The A-10 has been a fixture in the Tucson sky since the mid-1970s.
 Even I was young then.
-When they take off from Davis-Monthan Air Force Base they fly right over my neighborhood.
-I get a great view of them when they are landing too, and could sit outside and watch them all day.
+When they take off from Davis-Monthan Air Force Base, they fly right over my neighborhood.
+I get a great view of them when they are landing, too, and I could sit outside and watch them all day.

 There is a lot of interesting history that goes with every iteration of the A-10.
 I mentioned its detractors, but I have honestly never met any of them in person.
 It would appear that they're mostly high-ranking Air Force officials in the Pentagon.
 They must be very powerful, though, because — and this is only a slight exaggeration — it seems like someone has been trying to get the A-10s mothballed ever since the first one was delivered to an Air Force base.